-A workers’ comp attorney settlement almost always result in a “stipulated settlement”.
+A workers’ comp attorney settlement almost always results in a “stipulated settlement”.
 Stipulated settlements are governed by the Georgia State Board of Workers’ Compensation.
 Various rules are outlined in the Georgia State Board of Workers’ Compensation stipulated settlements topics document.
 A Georgia workers’ compensation lawyer can advise injured workers on their rights and expected settlement amounts.

 Workers Compensation Settlements and Disability Ratings